 You have to place 100 times the percent value into the dropdown list, divide it by 100 when you read it, and the %-sign the cell to the ceft or right of the dropdown list.

 Instead use DATE to build a date.
 See

 Use 24 hour clock, or if 12 hour clock is very important, use 2 fields one for 0-11 and a dropdown list for AM/PM and use TIME().

 Or you can use TIME to build time values, for an example see

 To output date, use date formats, for example ‘hh:mm’

 We use the same format for dates as in regional settings.
 However, there might be issues.
-In the worst case, you might to have to change your input method and to like this:
+In the worst case, you may have to change your input method like this: